Indiana Jones and the Dial of Destiny: Pre-production

 In March 2016, Disney announced that the fifth film would be released on July 19, 2019, with Ford reprising his role.
 Spielberg would direct the film, with Kennedy and Marshall as producers.
-Ford was paid $10–12 million for his involvement.
 In April 2016, Marshall said the film was in early pre-production.
 A MacGuffin had been chosen for the film, and work on the script began a few months later, with David Koepp as the screenwriter.
 The story was conceived by Koepp and Spielberg.
 Koepp had previously written several other Spielberg films, including Kingdom of the Crystal Skull.
-Spielberg said the title character would not be killed off during the events of the film.
-Marshall stated that the story would continue from where the previous film ended.
 It was initially reported that Lucas would not be involved in the project, although Spielberg later said that Lucas would serve as an executive producer: "Of course I would never make an Indiana Jones film without George Lucas.
-That would be insane."
-Later that year, it was announced that Lucas would have no involvement, with Marshall stating two years later that "life changes and we're moving on.
+That would be insane".
+Later in 2016, it was announced that Lucas would have no involvement, with Marshall stating two years later that "life changes and we're moving on.
 He moved on".

 In 2017, the film's release date was pushed back to 2020, as Spielberg was busy working on Ready Player One (2018) and The Post (2017).
-Koepp said "we've got a script we're mostly happy with", and confirmed that LaBeouf's character, Mutt Williams, would not appear in the film.
+Koepp said "we've got a script we're mostly happy with".
 Spielberg set Indiana Jones 5 as his next film, with production set to begin in the UK in April 2019.
 However, filming was pushed back as a final script had yet to be approved.
-In early 2018, Lucasfilm met with screenwriters Scott Beck and Bryan Woods for an "open canvas talk" including the Indiana Jones and Star Wars franchises.
-Beck stated that they had considered writing the next Indiana Jones movie, but that ultimately he and Woods were more interested in establishing an original franchise.
+In early 2018, Lucasfilm met with screenwriters Scott Beck and Bryan Woods for an "open canvas talk" including the Indiana Jones and Star Wars franchises in the wake of their success with John Krasinski's film A Quiet Place (2018).
+Beck stated that they had considered writing the next Indiana Jones installment, but that ultimately he and Woods were more interested in establishing an original franchise.
 Marshall said that a lot of people had pitched ideas for the film.
 Jonathan Kasdan was eventually hired to replace Koepp in mid-2018, and a new release date was set for 2021.